CPHR Manitoba is dedicated to protecting the public from unethical and incompetent HR practices in the workplace.

 - The name(s) and contact information of anyone else who may be able to provide further information

 - Whether the complaint has been or will be filed with any official legal body

 It is our goal to ensure that a transparent process is in place for both the complainant and the respondent.
-For more information about the complaints process, click here to view CPHR Manitoba’s Operating Procedures Professional Conduct Committee Handbook.
+For more information about the complaints process, click here to view CPHR Manitoba's Regulatory Committee Operating Procedures Handbook.

-For additional information about CPHR Manitoba’s complaints process or to discuss the nature of the concern prior to submitting a formal complaint, please contact Ron Gauthier, CEO, at email@example.com or 204-943-0884.
+For additional information about CPHR Manitoba’s complaints process or to discuss the nature of the concern prior to submitting a formal complaint, please contact Ron Gauthier, CEO & CPHR Registrar, at email@example.com or 204-943-0884.